 Regular tooth brushing helps to prevent gum disease by removing the plaque that causes it.
 Remember to:

-- use a toothbrush with a small head and soft bristles, and a fluoride toothpaste from the age of 18 months.
+- Use a toothbrush with a small head and soft bristles, and a fluoride toothpaste from the age of 18 months.

 Other things that can help to prevent gum disease: